datastaxdevs/workshop-battlestax/README_step03.md

 **✅ Step 4d: Set id state to not loading**

-Once the try block has executed
+Once the try block has executed, the id is no longer in a state of loading.

 📘 **Code to copy**